vic/den/README.md

 **Example: Using `extraSpecialArgs` in a standalone home:**

-While using `specialArgs` is often an anti-pattern in Dendritic Nix (as inputs are already available to all modules), the `instantiate` function provides an escape hatch if you have no other choice.
+While using `specialArgs` is often an anti-pattern in Dendritic Nix (as inputs are already available to all modules), the `instantiate` function provides an escape hatch if you absolutely have no other choice.

 ```nix
 { inputs, self, ... }: